Atakan97/PlaqueAnalyzerStudio/README.md

 }
 ```

-Please cite the underlying **A Plaque Test for Redundancies in Relational Data.** paper:
+Please cite the underlying **A Plaque Test for Redundancies in Relational Data** paper:

 ```bibtex
 @inproceedings{DBLP:conf/vldb/KohnenKZS23,